WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 [...]
 ```

 You now have a very simple webserver running on your Raspberry Pi.
-We can test it by running the following in another session:
+We can test it by running the following in another terminal session:

 ```
 $ curl http://localhost:8080
 Hello from WoTT!
 ```

 This webserver is however insecure.
 The traffic to it is fully unencrypted.
-When communicating on within the same device, this isn't a major security problem, but as soon as the communication leaves the local device (such as over the network, or even worse, over the internet), this is a big problem.
+When communicating within the same device, this isn't a major security problem, but as soon as the communication leaves the local device (such as over the network, or even worse, over the internet), this becomes a big problem.
 It's then prone to a number of attacks, such as eavesdropping and impersonation attacks.

-Let's solve secure this service using the WoTT agent.
+To solve this, let's secure this service using the WoTT agent.
 To do this, we can either create a tunnel between the agent and server, or use the WoTT certificates directly in the client (such as in `curl`.).
 In this example, we'll opt for the former option (i.e. a tunnel).

 ## Setting up the server

-While still leaving the session with our WebApp running, run the following command:
+While still leaving the session with our WebApp running, run the following command in a separate terminal:

 ```
+$ set -euo pipefail
+$ IFS=$'\n\t'

-$ wott-agent.server
+$ ghostunnel server \
-[...]
+    --listen 0.0.0.0:${LISTEN_PORT:-8443} \
+    --target 127.0.0.1:${TARGET_PORT:-8080} \
+    --keystore "$SNAP_DATA/combined.pem" \
+    --cacert "$SNAP_DATA/ca.crt" \
+    ${CONNECTION_POLICY:---allow-all} $@
 ```

 This will create a secure reverse proxy that redirects incoming traffic on port 8443 to the WebApp we started earlier (which is listening on localhost:8080).
 This will also automagically secure the service using mTLS.
 Hence, this means that not only is the connection encrypted and secure, it also doubles as a replacement for credentials since we can cryptographically identify the device making the request.